- 1 Here In this article, you will learn related to Pomegranate Farming.

 Lands are prepared by more and more ploughing than levelling will maintain the air level in the soil which helps the plant to grow rapidly.
 Loamy soil which is rich in organic matter is supposed to be the best soil for farming pomegranate.

 The soil must have pH in the range between 5.5 to 7.0 but it can also be cultivated in the acidic and basic medium also.
-Excessive clay creates a problem in drainage and this crop requires soil which has good drainage power. clay cause the drainage problem and moisture problem which responsible for the fruit cracking; single disorder found in this fruit cultivation.
+Excessive clay creates a problem in drainage and this crop requires soil which has good drainage power. clay cause the drainage problem and moisture problem which responsible for fruit cracking; single disorder found in this fruit cultivation.

 Usually, planting with high density, yields 2-2.5 more than the common density planting.
-The normal spacing for planting is square of 5*5 meters; commonly used in the north India along with the Deccan Plateau.
+The normal spacing for planting is square of 5*5 meters; commonly used in north India along with the Deccan Plateau.
 In present, new grower used 2.5*4.5 spacing planting to get a greater amount of yield.
 Closer spacing will increase the chance of pest incidence.

 Generally, the square system of planting is used.
 The distance between the plant can vary with soil type and the climate condition.
 Pits of 60*60*60 cm are dug for the square system for spacing of 5 cm, a month before its planting.
 Keep them open them to get sunlight and sprinkle about 50 gm of .05% BHC (Benzene Hexa Chloride) is used to avoid insect-like termites.